 Bone Anchored Hearing Aids

-Bone Anchored Hearing Aid, or BAHA, is a hearing device that relies on direct bone conduction to transmit sound.
+Bone Anchored Hearing Devices are hearing devices that rely on direct bone conduction to transmit sound.
 This surgically implanted device bypasses the auditory canal and middle ear, utilizing bones as a pathway for sound to reach the middle ear.
-It’s an alternative for people with chronic ear infections, congenital external auditory canal…
+It’s an alternative for people with chronic ear infections, congenital external auditory canal atresia and single-sided…

 Dizziness & Vertigo